 - Not suitable for aggressive chewers

-If you’re looking for a snuffle mat, then the PAW5 Wooly is an excellent choice.
-It’s soft, easy to clean and suitable for almost any dog – including those with flat faces.
+The PAW5 Wooly is our top pick for a snuffle mat.
+It’s soft, easy to clean, and we found it to be suitable for almost any dog – including brachycephalic breeds with flat faces.

 The PAW5 is designed with lots of small fabric tubes.
-Treats or kibble can be sprinkled inside the tubes, so your dog needs to sniff through the mat for his meal.
-This also makes it impossible for your dog to eat too quickly.
+Treats or kibble can be sprinkled inside the tubes, so the dog needs to sniff through the mat for his meal.
+This also makes it harder for your dog to eat too quickly while mimicking foraging conditions in the wild.

-An advantage of the PAW5 is that it’s machine washable, which is important as snuffle mats tend to smell after repeated use.
-It’s also suitable for dogs of any size, age and breed.
+During our testing, we liked that the PAW5 is machine washable.
+This is important, as snuffle mats tend to smell after repeated use.
+We also found that it suits dogs of any size, age, and breed.

-A drawback is that the fabric tubes could be easy to rip off if your dog is a chewer.
+A drawback is that we found the fabric tubes are easy to rip off if your dog is a chewer.
 Most dogs are more interested in the food, but keep this in mind if your pet has a habit of destroying toys.
 Some dogs also work out they can just shake kibble out of snuffle mats, but that’s a problem with all products in this category, not just the PAW5.

 Note: This snuffle mat also appears on our list of the best toys for blind dogs, as it’s a great tool for activating a visually impaired dog’s sense of smell.